Programming-Chaos/evolvedTD/README.md

 working tree and the staging area, hence why staged changes are excluded without the flag.

-Perhaps you fixed a typo of mine and so have modified `README.md`, to add the all the changes in the file to the stage, do this:
+Perhaps we fixed a typo in this guide and so have modified the file `README.md`, and we want to add the all the changes in the file to the staging area:

     git add README.md